 A Family Murder

 None of the O’Learys would admit to anything, however.
-For this reason all four members of the household were arrested, including the elderly mother, Hannah O’Leary.
-All four were charged with having murdered Patrick O’Leary at some point between the 26th February and the 7th March.
+For this reason, all four members of the household were arrested, including the elderly mother, Hannah O’Leary.
+All four were charged with having murdered Patrick O’Leary at some point between the 26 February and the 7 March.
 This family quarrel turned vicious murder would become the most closely followed murder trial in the history of the new state.

-Con showed keen interest in the proceedings while Hannah mostly sat bowed, not looking up.
-The defence argued that there was no evidence and no bloodstains found on any clothing belonging to the accused pair.
-They added that there was no way the court could know which member of the O’Leary family committed the crime, if any, and that the real perpetrator may not even be in the courtroom or might have been the recently deceased Mary-Anne.
+Con showed a keen interest in the proceedings while Hannah mostly sat bowed, not looking up.
+The defense argued that there was no evidence and no bloodstains found on any clothing belonging to the accused pair.
+They added that there was no way the court could know which member of the O’Leary family committed the crime if any and that the real perpetrator may not even be in the courtroom or might have been the recently deceased Mary-Anne.